UtrechtUniversity/ricgraph/docs/ricgraph_backend_neo4j.md

   ```
 in section
 [Create a Python virtual environment and install Ricgraph in
-it](#create-a-python-virtual-environment-and-install-ricgraph-in-it) above.
+it](ricgraph_as_server.md#create-a-python-virtual-environment-and-install-ricgraph-in-it).
 For *python3.11* you can take any Python version that is installed
 on your computer, as long as it is at least Python 3.9.